Snorkeling Kahekili Beach Park – Short Swim to Live Reef

 The best area for snorkeling Kahekili is straight out from the pavilion, a ways out from the beach.
 The reef drops off to sand again about 300 feet from shore.
 The reef gets gradually deeper the farther out you go.
 Out here the corals are healthy and there are some fish and turtles.
 The reef runs along the shore, and keeps heading north for a long ways.
 But you don’t need to swim too far because you will notice that the reef health declines again after not too long of a swim.

-The reef near shore is all dead but there are a decent number of fish feeding on algae on the rocks that are fun to watch.
+The reef near shore is all dead but there is a decent number of fish feeding on algae on the rocks that are fun to watch.

 The visibility is not great close to shore but gets good just a short distance out.
 The depths range from two feet near shore to 30 feet as the reef drops off to sand again.